coryzibell/carrier98/docs/fiche.md

 ## Abstract

+**fiche** is a structured data format optimized for LLM consumption.
+The goal is simple: **fewer tokens, less money.**

-**fiche** is a model-readable structured data format.
-Where carrier98 is opaque—maximum density, the model shuttles data without parsing—fiche is transparent.
-The model reads the structure.
-The human reads the structure.
-Both work from the same document.
+JSON wastes tokens on syntax—quotes, braces, colons, repeated keys. fiche eliminates this overhead while keeping data parseable by models.
+Where carrier98 is opaque (maximum density, the model shuttles without parsing), fiche is transparent—the model reads and reasons over the structure directly.

-Named for microfiche: data compressed onto film, readable by machine and eye alike.
-The format that archived the space program.
+Human readability is a secondary benefit, useful for debugging and inspection.
+But make no mistake: fiche exists because every token costs money, and JSON burns tokens on ceremony.

 <div class="readout">
   <span class="readout-label">EXAMPLE OUTPUT</span>